KosmosOgKaos/vagrant_dev_env/README.md

 	#start up your development instance
 	vagrant up

+Note: The initial bootstrap of the environment takes about 5-6 minutes.

 ## Usage

 Open up a terminal of your choosing in the folder that contains the Vagrantfile.

-	Start by fetching the Operating system box file by typing: vagrant box add kk-centos-6.5-x86_64 https://vagrantcloud.com/samueljon/kk-centos-6.5-x86_64.box/version/4/provider/virtualbox.box

-	After the box has been added be sure to enable all git submodules by typing:

-	git submodule init
-	git submodule update

-	After the box has been downloaded and submodules have been installed you can startup a Vagrant instance you simply type "vagrant up".
+	After the box has been downloaded and installed you can startup a Vagrant instance you simply type "vagrant up".

 	Other commands dealing with vagrant see: vagrant --help